enxtur/interview-aloud/README.md

    npm run dev
    ```

-4. Open your browser and navigate to the URL shown in your terminal (usually `http://localhost:5173`)
+4. Open your browser and navigate to the URL shown in your terminal (usually `http://localhost:3000`)

 ## Available Scripts

 - `npm run dev` - Start the development server with hot reload
 - `npm run build` - Build the project for production
+- `npm run start` - Start the production server
 - `npm run lint` - Run ESLint to check code quality
-- `npm run preview` - Preview the production build locally

 ## Usage